-Solar Circle distributes thousands of solar cookers and lights in the Masasi district of Southern Tanzania, addressing the need for an energy source, and also the high rates of deforestation (and serious respiratory disease) caused by daily use of wood and kerosene as fuel.
+Solar Circle distributes thousands of solar lights in the Masasi district of Southern Tanzania, addressing the need for an energy light source, and the serious respiratory disease caused by daily use of wood and kerosene as fuel for light.

 Solar Circle is also helping to build a “green” primary school near Dar es Salaam, Tanzania’s largest city, which will be powered by the sun.